One Hundred and Sixth Amendment of the Constitution of India: Statistics

-The 2023 composition of the Lok Sabha reveals underrepresentation of women Members of Parliament (MPs), constituting less than 15 percent of its members.
-Similarly, this gender disparity is stronger in state assemblies including Andhra Pradesh, Arunachal Pradesh, Assam, Goa, Gujarat, Himachal Pradesh, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Odisha, Sikkim, Tamil Nadu, Telangana, Tripura and Puducherry, where the representation of women falls below 10 percent.
-The presence of female MPs in the Lok Sabha has exhibited a gradual enhancement, progressing from a mere 5% in the 1st Lok Sabha to an increase of 14% in the current 17th Lok Sabha.
-A total of 716 female candidates participated in the 2019 general election, from which 78 women Members of Parliament have been successfully elected to serve in the 17th Lok Sabha.
-This is about a quarter higher than for the previous election in 2014, where 62 women MPs were elected.
+The 2023 composition of the Lok Sabha revealed underrepresentation of women Members of Parliament (MPs), constituting less than 15 percent of its members.
+Similarly, this gender disparity was stronger in state assemblies including Andhra Pradesh, Arunachal Pradesh, Assam, Goa, Gujarat, Himachal Pradesh, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Odisha, Sikkim, Tamil Nadu, Telangana, Tripura and Puducherry, where the representation of women fell below 10 percent.
+In the 2024 general election (18th Lok Sabha), 74 women MPs were initially elected out of 543 seats (~13.6%), a slight decline from the 17th Lok Sabha.

-The bill introduced by the Union Minister of Law and Justice Arjun Ram Meghwal on the day-one of business in the newly built Parliament House aims to increase the number of Women Parliamentarians to 181.
-The 2023 Lok Sabha comprises a total of 542 members, of which 78 are female members.
-Similarly, the present Rajya Sabha consists of 224 members, with 24 being female members.
-A total of 102 women parliamentarians are serving as of 2023.
+The bill aims to increase the number of Women Parliamentarians to 181.
+The 17th Lok Sabha (2019–2024) comprised 78 female members, the highest until then.

-On 20 September 2023, Union Minister of Home Affairs Amit Shah informed during the discussion on the Women's Reservation Bill that census and the delimitation exercise will take place after the Lok Sabha elections in 2024.
+On 20 September 2023, Central Minister of Home Affairs Amit Shah informed during the discussion on the Women's Reservation Bill that census and the delimitation exercise will take place after the Lok Sabha elections in 2024.

 Provisions

-The proposed legislation defines the 33% women reservation to continue for 15 years.
-Additionally, it mandates that a quota for individuals belonging to the Scheduled Castes and Scheduled Tribes be established within the reserved seats designated for women in Parliament and Legislative assembly.
+The Act inserts three new articles into the Constitution of India: